AdityaSharma224/AdityaSharma224/README.md

 ## 🙋‍♂️ Hey there!
 I'm Aditya

 ### 💫 About Me
-👨‍💻  I'm currently working at CAST as a Software Development Emgineer<br>
+👨‍💻  I'm currently working at CAST as a Software Development Engineer<br>
 👨‍💻  Ex- Contlo and GeeksforGeeks <br>🎓  I'm currently doing a bachelor's in Computer Science at Chitkara University, Punjab.<br>🎯  On a track to learning more about Web Development.<br> ♥️   In my free time I like to work on projects and open challenges.<br>🚀 -> I like these !!!!